xycloo/rs-ingest/README.md

 ### Multi-thread mode
 Running multi-thread mode is also pretty simple, but returns a `Receiver<MetaResult>` object that receives new ledger meta (already decoded) as soon as it is emitted.

 When you run multi-thread mode you will be in charge of how to store the metadata or object derived from it.

+When running multi-thread mode you also need to call the [closing mechanism](#closing-mechanism) manually.

 ## Running online
 Running online means being able to sync with Futurenet and close ledgers, thus receive ledger close meta.
 This mode is more suitable for building using real-time data (for example event streaming).

 ### Multi-threaded mode
 Running online can only be done in multi-thread mode.
 You'll receive a `Receiver<MetaResult>` object which receives ledger close meta as stellar-core closes ledgers.

+When running multi-thread mode you also need to call the [closing mechanism](#closing-mechanism) manually.

+## Closing mechanism
+`rs-ingest` has a closing mechanism that deletes temporary buckets created during execution and clears the objects.
+Closing is important before re-initiating an action on `rs-ingest`.
+When running single-thread mode, the closing mechanism is triggered within `rs-ingest` modules, however when running multi-thread it's the implementor that must decide when to trigger the closing mechanism.

 # Try it out